CSB5/driver_evaluation/README.md

 - **Sample-specific_score:**	   In case of methods providing patient specific predictions, list of score/p-value predicted for the mutation on that patient separated by ';' otherwise keep empty

-# Dependencies
+# How to install the evaluation software

+- Download the latest version of the software and uncompress it or simply: `git clone https://github.com/CSB5/driver_evaluation.git`

-- The Perl module 'Config::Simple' is required.
-The steps needed to install this module can be found [here](http://www.livejournal.com/doc/server/lj.install.perl_setup.modules.html).
+- In order to run the evaluation scripts the Perl module 'Config::Simple' is required.
+The module can be installed using the following command `cpan Config::Simple`

 # How to evaluate your methods